-- development of a five-year corporate strategy for the Exchange; - development of a strategy roadmap; - calculation of resources required to implement a strategy roadmap; - approval of the corporate strategy by the Supervisory Board of the Exchange; - The Supervisory Board of the Exchange may decide to amend the Exchange's corporate strategy.
+• development of a five-year corporate strategy for the Exchange;

-7.32.
-The Exchange's corporate strategy is assessed to find out whether it is feasible and expedient to implement, and if the Exchange so decides, the corporate strategy is amended.
+- development of a strategy roadmap; - calculation of resources required to implement a strategy roadmap; - approval of the corporate strategy by the Supervisory Board of the Exchange; - The Supervisory Board of the Exchange may decide to amend the Exchange's corporate strategy. - 7.37.
+The Exchange's corporate strategy risks are assessed to find out whether it is feasible and expedient to implement, and if the Exchange so decides, the corporate strategy is amended.

-The Exchange assesses its strategy to determine whether it is feasible and expedient to implement using the following procedure:
+The Exchange assesses strategy risks to determine whether it is feasible and expedient to implement the strategy through the following procedure: